 c.storage.googleapis.com. at your DNS registrar

 Now CNAME only works on sub domains, so you are ok for www.mydomain.com but not mydomain.com.
 One solution is to set a 301 redirect at your registrar to from the naked a domain to www and cname the www.
-However if you don’t have that facility CloudFlare allows you to CNAME the naked domain. ( They call it CNAME flattening ), however I’m still struggling to get a solution as the www wants to find a bucket called www – so in effect will need to duplicate your site, which isn’t that clever for SEO.
+However if you don’t have that facility CloudFlare allows you to CNAME the naked domain. ( They call it CNAME flattening ), and can also use Cloudflare to redirect the www. to the naked domain, so you have a perfect solution.

 So for the moment whilst this work well for a subdomain I can’t see it being viable for a full website.